CloudLabs-AI/MS-900-Lab-Content/Module 4 : M365 Security and Compliance .md

 Customer Lockbox ensures that Microsoft cannot access your content to perform a service operation without your explicit approval.
 Customer Lockbox brings you into the approval workflow for requests to access your content.

+In this task, you will learn how to work with Customer Lockbox.

 1. In the **admin center**, from the navigation menu, scroll down to  **Settings** and select **Org settings**.

 1. Select **Services** in the search bar search and select  **Customer Lockbox**.